SummerTea/frankenstein/README.md

 # frankenstein
-a SQL parser , base on presto , compatible with hive、spark、presto、mysql etc.
+a SQL parser, base on presto, compatible with hive、spark、presto、mysql etc.